Ziumper/Templodocs/README.md

 # Templodocs

-A sacred tool for documentation templates.
+A sacred tool for documents templates.
 So far you can use it to:
 * generate word document from tempo csv files

 ## Usage